 Skrill Crypto Exchange Rates

-The company has a fixed rate of 1.5% for every purchases and sales of cryptocurrencies made against dollars and euro.
+The company has a fixed rate of 1.5% for every purchase and sale of cryptocurrencies made against dollars and euros.
 In regards to exchange rates, the company stated:

 “Our rates are very competitive by comparison to the average market rates on the major cryptocurrency exchanges.”